Getting started with Bytesafe is easily done in minutes:

 - Use the npm client to publish and install packages from Bytesafe

 - Invite your team members

 - Add additional Bytesafe registries and upstreams

-Create your account & admin user
+Create your workspace & admin user

 name used to access Bytesafe, e.g.

 The next step is to create an admin user for your new Bytesafe workspace.
 You can sign up either with social logins (Google & GitHub currently supported) or using email & password.

 After account creation has been completed you will be signed in to your new workspace and directed to Bytesafe.

 From Bytesafe you can manage your account, invite your team members, setup registries, push and pull packages and more.

 Bytesafe’s private registries are fully compatible with the npm client.
 Use